 - Inhale x Exhale deeply

-- If you wish, enjoy exploration with your toy like the Womanizer Premium.
+- If you wish, enjoy exploration with a waterproof toy.
 Caress your body and let pleasure fill your senses.

 After you soak: